 Norway wealth fund may move US$50b into US stocks from Europe

-"The changes we are proposing will ensure the investments better represent the distribution of value creation in listed companies globally," Minister of Finance Jan Tore Sanner said in a statement.
+"The changes we are proposing will ensure the investments better represent the distribution of value creation in listed companies globally," Minister for Finance Jan Tore Sanner said in a statement.

 The world's largest sovereign fund has historically given a higher weighting in its portfolio to European stock markets, focusing on countries that Norway does the most trade with, and a lower weighting to those of North America.